 You should not try to start your vehicle by pushing or towing.
-Pushing or towing a vehicle equipped with a manual transmission may overheat and damage the catalytic converter.
+Vehicles equipped with an automatic transmission cannot be started this way and pushing or towing a vehicle equipped with a manual transmission may overheat and damage the catalytic converter.
 Also, there is a greater risk of an accident when a vehicle is being pushed or towed.
 If the vehicle has a discharged battery, booster cables may be used to obtain a start from a booster battery or the battery in another vehicle.
 This type of start can be dangerous if done improperly, so follow this procedure carefully.